derrickoswald/CIMApplication/ShortCircuit/README.md

 ```

 This will produce a jar file in the `target/` directory with a name that indicates the Scala, Spark and program versions.
-For example ShortCircuit-2.12-3.0.0-3.0.1-jar-with-dependencies.jar is built for Scala 2.12, Spark 3.0.0 and is version 3.0.1 of the program.
+For example ShortCircuit-<version>-jar-with-dependencies.jar is built for Scala 2.12, Spark 3.0.0 and is version 3.0.1 of the program.

 To execute the standalone program use the spark-submit command from within the Spark cluster and specify the CIM file(s) to process:
 ```